kablamo/p5-shell-carapace/README.md

     # Useful for testing:
     # The noop attr tells local() to not run the shell cmd
-    # Instead local() will return the cmd as a quote sring
+    # Instead local() will return the cmd as a quoted string
     $shell->noop(1);
     my $cmd = $shell->local(@cmd);